sifisKoen/keda-tutorial-devops/tutorial-keda/create_our_server/create_our_server.md

 > We want to mention that in our Flask server we used a library so to expose our metrics to Prometheus.
 This library is available at **pypi** library of Python.
 The name of the library is: prometheus-flask-exporter. also you can see more information about the library here: [[prometheus-flask-exporter]]

+## Remove the Docker container

+Now we will remove the Docker container because we do not need it, because we will create our **POD** from this image, for our **Kubernetes** cluster.

+So the command that we will need to run is: `docker kill`.
+Copy this command and then take the **CONTAINER ID** of your container from the previous command and paste it to this command.
+Yout command should be like this: **docker kill a58b5e17da24**

 If you want to see how to push you own container to **docker hub** you can see the Docker documentation page: [docker-documentation]

 [Flask]: https://flask.palletsprojects.com/en/2.3.x/